dell/csm-docs/content/docs/deployment/csmoperator/drivers/unity.md

 ---
 title: Unity XT
-linkTitle: "Unity XT"
+linkTitle: Unity XT
 description: >
-  Installing Dell CSI Driver for Unity XT via Dell CSM Operator
+  Installing the CSI Driver for Dell Unity XT via Dell CSM Operator
 ---

 The CSI Driver for Dell Unity XT can be installed via the Dell CSM Operator.